 If you’ve never booked with either brand before, there will be no difference between the product choice, prices or levels of service.
 However, if you’ve already been on holiday with either Keycamp or Eurocamp, we suggest you book with the same one, so you can get your loyalty discount.

-No. The prices for all parcs and accommodation will be identical for both Eurocamp and Keycamp.
+No. Since we went on sale for 2014, the prices for all parcs and accommodation have been identical for both Eurocamp and Keycamp.

 Any price rise will be down to the cost of local taxes and cost inflation rather than the brands uniting.
 But you can rest assured that we will continue to offer a broad selection of prices to suit a range of budgets, from Classic Tents to Safari Tents, and mobile homes to Tree Houses.